2023 New Ways to Learn: Harnessing the Power of Technology

 Jana Kusch, PhD & Marc Demolder, MSc

-This webinar will be led by two experts who have vast experience in using technology to deliver education in several European countries.
-They will discuss what technology they have tried and tested, what worked (and what didn’t!), and what they have learnt along the way.
-They will also dive into the student perspective on how technology can enhance learning.
-This webinar will conclude with a Q&A Session to address questions from the audience.
+This webinar is led by two experts who have vast experience in using technology to deliver education in several European countries.
+They discuss what technology they have tried and tested, what worked (and what didn’t!), and what they have learnt along the way.
+They also dive into the student perspective on how technology can enhance learning.
+This webinar concludes with a Q&A Session that addresses questions from the audience.

 Key Topics: